Tetris1246/MainPageAPI/README.md

 ### syntax:
 `customIcon(<page link>, <image link>)`
 ### description:
-If you want, to change the icon for a page in these commands: `addBigFields()` & `addIcons()`, you can put instead of the link, the `customIcon()` command.
-The `<image link>` can be the path to a image or `.gif` file or a URL.
+Changes a icon in these commands: `addBigFields()` & `addIcons()`. you can put instead of the link, the `customIcon()` command.
+Instead of the `<page link>` spacer, put the link to the webpage.
+The `<image link>` spacer can be the path to a image or `.gif` file or a URL.

 ##  changeApi();
 ### syntax:
 `changeApi(<api link>);`
 ### description:
-You can use the `changeApi()` command, for chaneging the api, that takes the icons automaticly.
-As default, the google favicon api is used.
+Changes the API, that takes the icons automaticly.
+As default, the google favicon API is used.
 But you can add your own api.
-In the URL, you replace the size of the icon with `{size}` and the URL with `{url}`.
+In the URL, replace the size of the icon with `{size}` and the URL with `{url}`.

 ## changeIconResolution();
 ### syntax:
 `changeIconResolution(<size>);`
 ### description:
-If you want to change the resolution of the icons, you can use the `changeIconResolution()` command.
+Changes the resolution of the icons.
 Instead of the `<size>` spacer, put the resolution in px.
 The default is 64.

 ## addBigFields();